-October 22, 2006 - While Braker remains sure of his ID for the period 1960 that the fish was properly identified as S. spilopleura (and I agree with him), The enigma of Axelrod's photos in the Ledecky article (1966) follows the history of problems (egregious mistakes) with book and magazine publications and their use of piranha photos captioned improperly with scientific names.
+October 22, 2006 - While Braker remains sure of his ID for the period 1960 that the fish was properly identified as S. spilopleura (and I agree with him, but with the exception Jegu has rehabilitated the species as S. maculatus), The enigma of Axelrod's photos in the Ledecky article (1966) follows the history of problems (egregious mistakes) with book and magazine publications and their use of piranha photos captioned improperly with scientific names.

 We cannot go back in time to correct the issue why Axelrod substituted S. sanchezi photos for S. spilopleura, because during that time S. sanchezi was considered (erroneously) a member of the spilopleura complex forms (they are members of the rhombeus group).
 But the Axelrod photos (according to Braker) does not measure up to the fishes he bred in 1960.
 S. spilopleura has since been rehabilitated as S. maculatus.
 S. sanchezi (1964) was identified by me via photos in 2002 and properly placed as this species at OPEFE web pages.

 I will forever more be grateful to Dr. William Braker for his input on this interesting, historical document.

 Spawning Piranhas by Emanuel Ledecky, Cincinnati Aquarium [Condensed version by Frank Magallanes, OPEFE, January 27, 2003].